Play Dungeon Game with DP

 to reach A

 , the initial health must be increased to 6.
-However, if the knight goes through B
+However, if going through B

-, an initial health of 1 is sufficient because the knight picks up a health potion on the way, providing enough health to withstand the damage from the monster at A
+, an initial health of 1 is sufficient because the knight gains health potions along the way, providing enough health to withstand the damage from the monsters at A

 .

-This should be clear now.
-Reviewing our definition of the dp
+This should make it very clear.
+Revisiting our definition of the dp

 , which are the same.
 How can it make the correct decision and calculate dp(2, 2)